Cloud services: Vulnerabilities and solutions

 - Unauthorised users with privileged access leading to data leaks and thefts

-- Lack of expertise in cloud management
+- Lack of expertise in cloud vulnerabilities and complexity management

 - Controlling cost and storage, and not doing enough to secure data